 - Track and report.
 You will monitor program statistics, analyze the results and work with your manager to plan and influence fundraising results and relationships.
 You will prepare weekly status summaries and reports for review with the Manager, Community Fundraising.

 - The education.
 You have a university degree in a relevant field.

 - The experience.
-You have 2+ years in fundraising, event coordination, project management, sales, marketing, business development or account management.
-You know how to increase volunteer engagement and work with diverse communities.
+You have 2+ years in fundraising, event coordination, project management, sales, marketing, business development, account management, health promotion or Human Resources.
+You know how to increase volunteer engagement and work with diverse stakeholders.
 You may be required occasionally to bend, lift and carry material up to 30 pounds.

 - The relationship building expertise.
-You can gain the trust of the community, business and school audiences, deepening existing and growing new relationships.
+You can gain the trust of high-value sponsors and donors as well as individual contributors, deepening existing and growing new relationships.
 You can inspire action, build momentum and encourage participation.

 - The communication skills.
 You can effectively promote opportunities and partnerships through excellent public speaking, presentations and face-to-face networking.
 You have outstanding written and verbal skills.

 - The ownership.
 You are proactive, goal-oriented and creatively resourceful.

 - The adaptability.
 You are comfortable working independently as part of a fast-paced, ever-changing environment.
 You can manage a demanding schedule and prioritize responsibilities.